L.I.F.E

-Background and launch concert
+Background and promotion

-The album was mixed and mastered by Leriq at Solid Sound Studios in Ikota, Lagos.
-In an interview with BellaNaija, Burna Boy said he titled the album L.I.F.E in order to leave a lasting impact and showcase the realism of his life.
+L.I.F.E was mixed and mastered by Leriq at Solid Sound Studios in Ikota, Lagos.
+In an interview with BellaNaija, Burna Boy said he named the album L.I.F.E in order to leave a lasting impact and showcase the realism of his life.
 In another interview with Toolz on NdaniTV, he described the album as a journey through life.
 On July 17, 2013, Aristokrat Records unveiled the album's cover art to the general public.
-Peedi Picasso designed the cover art for both the standard and deluxe editions of the album.
+Peedi Picasso designed the cover art for both the standard and deluxe edition.
 Burna Boy shares the cover art with Fela Kuti, King, Sunny Ade and Bob Marley.
-In a press release, the record label said the album would be released in three installments: street, original and deluxe.
-The record label also said the album's release would be accompanied by a release party, CD signatures and a tour.
+In a press release, the record label said L.I.F.E would be released in three installments (street, original and deluxe) and that its release would be accompanied by a release party, CD signatures and a tour.
 In August 2013, Burna Boy held an album listening party at Cafe Vanessa in Victoria Island.
 In September 2013, he launched a concert titled "The Burna Boy Experience" to promote the album in the cities of Accra and Sekondi-Takoradi.
+L.I.F.E was released in Nigeria and reportedly sold 40,000 copies on the first day of its release.
+The marketing rights for the album were later sold to Uba Pacific for ₦10 million.

+The album's lead single, "Like to Party", was released on May 30, 2012.
+The music video for the song was filmed in Lagos by Adasa Cookey.
+On September 24, 2012, Burna Boy released the album's second single "Tonight", which was recorded in English, Yoruba and Igbo.
+The music video for "Tonight" was directed by Mex and uploaded to YouTube at a total length of 4 minutes and 4 seconds.
+It was nominated for Most Gifted Newcomer Video at the 2013 Channel O Music Video Awards.
+The album's third single, "Always Love You", was released on March 6, 2013; it is a pop song with elements of house and dance music.
+"Run My Race", which was recorded in English, Yoruba, and Nigerian Pidgin, serves as the album's fourth single.
+The music video for "Run My Race" was recorded by Clarence Peters at the New Afrika Shrine.
+The album's fifth single, "Yawa Dey", was released on August 5, 2013.
+Its music video was also directed by Peters and features various light-hearted scenes of posse dancing and beach soccer.
+A hyperrealist color scheme was used to shoot the video.